 Feeling your feelings when you’re used to numbing with alcohol

-I will never forget how difficult it felt to sit with my feelings when I removed alcohol from my life for the first time in 2018.
+I will never forget how difficult it felt to sit with my feelings when I removed alcohol from my life.
 I felt raw and exposed, like all my skin had been removed.
 I was so out of practice when it came to sitting with emotional discomfort.
 I was so used to pouring a glass of wine to smooth the jagged edges of my shattered nerves, that I didn’t know how to handle my feelings without drinking.

 Looking back now, I don’t think I had ever really learned to navigate difficult feelings before I started drinking.
 At least not in healthy ways.
 When I discovered alcohol as an awkward teen, I felt like I had hit the jackpot.
 A few drinks eased my imposter syndrome, turned down the volume on my inner mean-girl, and took away the dull sense of dread in my stomach.
 I didn’t have the words to articulate it back then, but alcohol was a quick fix for my anxiety, and the most reliable way to make me comfortable in my normally very uncomfortable (and far too pale!) skin.